ansys/magnet-segmentation-toolkit/doc/source/Toolkit/common_api.rst

 Generic API
 ===========
-The Generic API contains the ``ToolkitGeneric`` class, which provides basic functions for controlling AEDT that are shared between the backend and frontend.
+The Generic API contains the ``AEDTToolkit`` class, which provides basic functions for controlling AEDT that are shared between the backend and frontend.
 These functions are the same for all AEDT toolkits.